leiradel/luamods/ddlt/README.md

 * 5.5.0
   * Added a function to test if a transition is available from the current state
   * Capitalized all enumeration values to avoid clashes with function names
+  * Removed the forced FSM header include in the generated C
   * Fixed the example test.fsm to use the new syntax (which was update a white ago)
 * 5.4.0
   * Added support for Assembly